 Four deer, no more than two bucks, which may include:

 • Two bucks with archery,

 • Four does with archery,

-• One buck and one doe with muzzleloader and modern gun combined.
+• One buck and one doe with muzzleloader or modern gun.

 Deer Notes: Three-point rule.
 No dogs.
 Limit during the modern gun special youth hunt is two deer: one buck (no antler restrictions) and one doe.